bywatersolutions/koha-plugin-edifact-enhanced/README.md

 The plugin will find all ISBNs related to this order line from the record and use the last valid ISBN-13 it finds.
 If no native ISBN-13 is found, it will convert the first first valid ISBN-10 to an ISBN-13 and send that as the identifier.

+#### UPC

+Send the UPC as the LIN identifier.
+The UPC must be stored in the MARC record in field 024$a.

+#### Product ID

+Send the Product ID as the LIN identifier.
+The Product ID must be stored in the MARC record in field 028$a.

 ### PIA values

 Within each LIN segment can be multiple PIA segments.